New Home Warranty

 Call us today on 01603 218288

-A One Guarantee new home warranty provides cover against inherent defects that occur within the structure of a home.
-Our new home warranty is aimed specifically at house-builders and developers looking to construct residential housing units to sell on the open market.
+A One Guarantee New Home Warranty provides cover against inherent defects that may occur within the structure of a home.
+It is aimed specifically at house-builders and developers looking to construct residential housing units to sell on the open market.
 Our policy is freely assignable, meaning any future homeowner will be adequately protected for a period of up to 12 years following the practical completion of a build.

 Purchasing a One Guarantee New Home Warranty will ensure that a smooth, comprehensive and low-risk process is in place for any developer and future home buyer.